htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

 :classad-attribute:`PreCmdExitSignal`
     If ``SuccessPreExitCode`` or ``SuccessPreExitSignal`` were set, the pre command has run, and the pre command exited on a signal, then this attribute will be set to that signal.
-It is otherwise unse
+It is otherwise unset.

 :classad-attribute:`PreEnv`
     Defines the environment for the prescript using the Old environment syntax.
-If both ``PreEnv`` and ``PreEnvironment`` exist, the former is ignored. :classad-attribute:`PreEnvironment`
+If both ``PreEnv`` and ``PreEnvironment`` exist, the former is ignored.

+:classad-attribute:`PreEnvironment`
     Defines the environment for the prescript using the New environment syntax.
-If both ``PreEnv`` and ``PreEnvironment`` exist, the former is ignored. :classad-attribute:`PreJobPrio1`
+If both ``PreEnv`` and ``PreEnvironment`` exist, the former is ignored.

+:classad-attribute:`PreJobPrio1`
     An integer value representing a user's priority to affect of choice of jobs to run.
 A larger value gives higher priority.
 When not explicitly set for a job, 0 is used for comparison purposes.
 This